3DTopia-XL: Scaling High-quality 3D Asset Generation via Primitive Diffusion: Experiments

 \subsection{Text-to-3D Generation}

-We also demonstrate our capability for native text-to-3D generation as shown in Figure~\ref{fig:our-results}.
-Note that, as a 3D native diffusion model, our text-driven generation is done by directly conditioning the model on textual inputs, without relying on complicated text-to-multiview followed by reconstruction models.

-Moreover, we also conduct quantitative evaluations against native text-to-3D generative models.
-Given a set of unseen text prompts, we take the CLIP Score as the evaluation metric which is the cosine similarity between the text embedding and image embedding in the joint text-image space of the CLIP model~\citep{radford2021learning}.
-We take the front-view rendering from each method to compute the image embedding.
+We conduct quantitative evaluations against native text-to-3D generative models, which achieves text-to-3D generation without text-to-multiview diffusion models.
+Given a set of unseen text prompts, we take the CLIP Score~\cite{radford2021learning} as the evaluation metric following previous work~\cite{jun2023shap, hong20243dtopia}.
 We mainly compare two methods with open-source implementations: Shap-E~\citep{jun2023shap} and 3DTopia~\citep{hong20243dtopia}.
-Shap-E directly generates implicit functions of 3D objects conditioned on texts.
-3DTopia adopts a hybrid 2D and 3D diffusion prior by using feedforward triplane diffusion followed by optimization-based refinement.
-As shown in Table~\ref{tab:t23d}, our method achieves better alignment between input text and rendering of generated asset.
+As shown in Table~\ref{tab:t23d}, our method achieves better alignment between input text and rendering of the generated asset.
+We defer the qualitative results in the supplementary.